The Distribution of Metallicities in the Local Galactic Interstellar Medium: DISCUSSION

 The danger of extracting column densities from relatively strong interstellar absorption lines observed at moderate resolution using the AOD method is illustrated in Figure~\ref{fig:xper_zn}.
 In this figure, we compare the appearance of the Zn~{\sc ii} $\lambda2062$ line toward X~Per in medium-resolution and high-resolution STIS echelle spectra.
 The E230H spectrum clearly shows that the Zn~{\sc ii} line is heavily saturated despite the fact that, in the E230M spectrum, the line has a ``pointed'' appearance and the relative intensity at line center is far from zero.
 A straight integration of the line gives $\log N({\rm Zn}~\textsc{ii})=13.17$ for the E230H spectrum and 12.91 for E230M, while the integrated equivalent widths are nearly the same (58.5 and 58.9 m\AA{}, respectively). \citet{dc21} apply a correction to their integrated Zn~{\sc ii} column densities, based on the prescription of \citet{j96}, arriving at a value of 13.13 for X~Per.
-However, it appears that this optical depth correction is inadequate since the integrated value from the E230H spectrum (13.17) represents a lower limit to the true column density.
+However, it appears that the optical depth correction is inadequate in this case since the integrated value from the E230H spectrum (13.17) represents a lower limit to the true column density.

 The Zn~{\sc ii} column densities measured by \citet{dc21} have a significant impact on their determinations of metallicities since Zn represents one of the endpoints of their linear fits (the other endpoint being Ti).
 If many of their Zn~{\sc ii} column densities are underestimated, as demonstrated here for X~Per, then their metallicities are also underestimated.
-However, a more serious issue with the \citet{dc21} analysis is that their linear fits do not include any of the relatively undepleted elements (such as C, N, O and Kr) despite the fact that measurements for these elements are readily available for many of their sight lines.
+Indeed, by comparing the predicted values of $y$ for Zn (based on our linear fits) to the values reported by \citet{dc21} for the sight lines in common, we find that \citet{dc21} appear to have underestimated the Zn~{\sc ii} column densities by 0.1 to 0.6 dex depending on the sight line.
+The larger issue with the \citet{dc21} analysis, however, is that their linear fits do not include any of the relatively undepleted elements (such as C, N, O and Kr) despite the fact that measurements for these elements are readily available for many of their sight lines.
 Most of the volatile element measurements \citep[shown in Extended Data Fig. 3 in][]{dc21} are displaced upward relative to the fitted lines that correspond to the more refractory elements.
 Had these volatile elements been included in their fits, the slopes would generally be steeper and the derived metallicities would be higher.